openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 metadata.

 #### Push Delivery using HTTP
-This section provides SSE profiling specifications for the {{DELIVERYPUSH}} spec.
+This section provides SSF profiling specifications for the {{DELIVERYPUSH}} spec.

 method